 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 My 10 year old Yorkie has been peeing everywhere in the house.
 He has a spot in the bathroom where he can pee, but he doesn't use it as much as before.
-I'm worried that there might be something wrong with him.
-What should I do?
-Thank you.

 I have a 3 year old Yorkie who has not been fixed (which could be the problem).
 I let him out to do his business, which he always does, but then he comes back in the house and lifts his leg everywhere.